All the ‘Bridgerton’ houses and where to find them in real life

 The Duke of Hastings’s house in London

 In reality though, the house is owned by an earl and a countess.
-More specifically, the Earl and Countess of Pembroke, who own the Wilton House in Salisbury, UK, which served as filming location for the Duke of Hasting’s house on the show.
+More specifically, the Earl and Countess of Pembroke, who own the Wilton House in Salisbury, UK, which served as the primary filming location for the Duke of Hasting’s house.

-The Wilton House was used for exterior shots of the Duke’s house, and also served as the interiors of pretty much every other house featured in the first season.
+The Wilton House was used for exterior shots of the Duke’s house and also lended its opulent interiors to portray pretty much every other house featured in the first season.

 The Bridgerton filming crew inside Wilton House, used for outdoor shots of the Duke of Hastings house in London and for indoor shots of the Duke and Dutchess' country home.